 No. However, increasing blood circulation will naturally increase foot temperature helping cold feet.

 Revitive helps increase circulation throughout the lower legs, ankles and feet.

 All Revitive devices are designed to be portable, lightweight and easy to store.
 You can compare the width to a large dinner plate or a 12 inch record.

-For most people it takes a few weeks of daily usage of Revitive, before they start to feel the benefit.
+For most people, it takes a few weeks of daily usage of Revitive before they start to feel the benefit.
 Some people start to see an improvement after only a few days, for others it may take 6-8 weeks, especially if they have been suffering for many years.
-Everyone's different and that's why, when you buy directly (either from the call centre or from this website) we include a 60-day (8 week) trial period, so everyone has a chance to feel the Revitive benefit.
+Everyone's different and that's why, when you buy directly (either from the call center or from this website) we include a 60-day (8 weeks) trial period, so everyone has the chance to feel the Revitive benefit.

 The Revitive device is mains operated.
 The remote control is battery operated and includes batteries.

 Revitive is classified as a Class II device.